cvmfs/doc-cvmfs/cpt-plugins.rst

 can be found in the ``cvmfs/cache.proto`` source file, although the cache plugins should not directly implement the protocol.
-Instead, plugins are supposed to use the ``libcvmfs_cache`` library (part of the CernVM-FS developemnt package), which takes care of the low-level protocol handling.
+Instead, plugins are supposed to use the ``libcvmfs_cache`` library (part of the CernVM-FS development package), which takes care of the low-level protocol handling.

 Good entry points into the development of a cache plugin are the demo plugin ``cvmfs/cache_plugin/cvmfs_cache_null.cc`` and the production in-memory cache